douglasgreen/outlines/computing/databases/mysql.md

 Audit Logging

--   Enable Audit Plugins: Use MySQL\'s audit plugins or third-party tools to log database activities, especially changes to data and schema, login attempts, and user privilege escalations.
+-   Enable Audit Plugins: Use MySQL's audit plugins or third-party tools to log database activities, especially changes to data and schema, login attempts, and user privilege escalations.
 -   Log Analysis: Regularly review and analyze audit logs to detect and respond to suspicious activities.

 Compliance Standards